Nanboy-Ronan/Personal-Web/_pages/about.md

 Hello, I'm [NAME].
 Currently, I am pursuing a B.S.
 (Hon.) in Computer Science.
 Throughout my undergraduate journey, I have developed a keen interest in both the Computer Science industry and Machine Learning research.
 I am fortunate to have the opportunity to work at Amazon Web Services and Sierra Wireless.

+After the taste in both industry and research, I feel passionate about research.

 ## Research Experiences